-An action generates forecasts using a pretrained forecast model and imports the results into an Anaplan model.
-Forecast actions can be executed on demand or scheduled.
+An action that generates forecasts using a pretrained forecast model.
+The action imports the results into an Anaplan model.
+Forecast actions can run on demand or on a schedule.

-An algorithm trained on data from a data collection to support future forecasts.
+An algorithm trained by a data collection to generate your forecasts.

 Forecast time interval

 The frequency of the predictions applied to the forecast.
 The frequency is taken from the time scales used in the data collection setup (that is, from the historical and related datasets).

 The forecast time interval can be either daily, weekly, or monthly.
 For example, the forecast predicts that every week you’ll sell 1000 units for the next 4 months (4 months being your forecast horizon).

 A set of numerical data that includes a time scale, that happened in the past.
 The time scale indicates the actuals produced per day, or week, or month.
 This is called time series data.